rolhuama/devops/README.md

-# What The Hack - Modern development con DevOps y GitHub
+ru# What The Hack - Modern development con DevOps y GitHub

 ## ¿Qué es What The Hack?